STUDY JAPANESE ONLINE WITH NATIVES HERE

-Sworn in earlier this October, the new prime minister Japanese, Fumio Kishida, assumed the leadership of the country with a speech focused on rebuilding the economy, which was punished by the pandemic and restrictive measures of Covid-19.
-In his speech, he promised to encourage the country's growth through policies to reduce the income disparity, in a policy he calls "new capitalism".
+Inaugurated at the beginning of this month of October, the new prime minister japonês, Fumio Kishida, took over the leadership of the country with a speech focused on the reconstruction of the economy, which was struck by the pandemic and restrictive measures from Covid-19.
+In his speech, he promised to encourage the country's growth through policies aimed at reducing income disparity, in a policy he calls "novo capitalismo".

 Expectations of improvement in Japan began in early October, with the end of the state of emergency that had been in place in 19 of Japan's 47 prefectures for several months.
 More than 60% of the population is fully immunized and is experiencing days of new normality.
 In addition to the positive outlook on the health issue, the installation of the office of the 100th premier in the history of Japan, Fumio Kishida, has been encouraging the Japanese market and people.